Board of Directors

 Gary Viner, MD

-Gary Viner, MDAn Ottawa native, and University of Toronto Medical School graduate, Gary completed training in 1980 and commenced family practice with low-risk obstetrics.
+An Ottawa native, and University of Toronto Medical School graduate, Gary completed training in 1980 and commenced family practice with low-risk obstetrics.
 He assumed the role of Medical Director of the Ottawa CNIB residence, which provided care for those with visual impairment.
 His practice also included newly discharged patients with quadriplegia.
-Shortly after Tamir opened, he became physician for several residents, many for over 30 years.
+Shortly after TAMIR opened, he became physician for several residents, many for over 30 years.

 In 2001, while maintaining his clinical practice, he moved to a full-time university role at the Ottawa Hospital.
 Since 2010, he completed a Master of Education and became medical education researcher developing a nationally recognized reputation.
 With his medical educator responsibilities continuing, he retired from his clinical practice Jun 30, 2021.